Guide to Ramadan, the Sultan of Months & Shawwal

 The best days to perform Hijama (cupping) therapy, according to the Sunnah, are the 17th, 19th, and 21st of the Hijri month.
 It is even more beneficial when these days fall on a Monday, Tuesday, or Thursday.

-Therefore, for the month of Shawwal, the best days are Tuesday, the 19th of Shawwal (7th April) and Thursday, the 21st of Shawwal (9th April).
+Therefore, for the month of Shawwal, the best day is Monday, the 17th of Shawwal (6th April).

-Cupping is a cure for many illnesses and an important Sunnah to practice.
+Cupping is a cure for many illnesses and an important Sunnah to practise.
 Doing it once a year is sufficient for those in good health.

 Eve of Dhul Qa’dah.